 The puzzles themselves are varied.
 Jumping, teleportation, blocking cameras, and more are all part of the game.
 Later test chambers add all of these challenges into small areas, really pushing you to try and look for the solution.
 Sometimes other clones may drop in, helping complete switch puzzles or more.
 They're a fun addition to see, though I don't think I saw them die unless it was part of the overall story.
 I really enjoyed the challenges from the puzzles, having to retry a few of them to either get my timing down, or to see what exactly I was trying to accomplish.
 It reminded once again of the fun, yet difficult aspects of games like Portal.

 Fans of the game looking to really push themselves will be able to compete on the leaderboards for each test chamber.
 The number of deaths, time taken to complete the level, and more all play into your final grade.
 Better grades and fast completion times place you higher up on the leaderboards, but don't expect to get up there easily.
 There are some test chambers that will require multiple tries to get it down pat without any issues.

 Fans of puzzle games and platformers will feel right at home in Stealth 2.
 I recommend the game to those up for some fun (and gory) challenges, and don't mind dying over and over.
 Since each test chamber is different from the last, there's no way players should get bored with this one.Note: Stealth 2: A Game of Clones was reviewed on Xbox One.
-A digital copy of the game provided by the publisher.
+A digital copy of the game was provided by the publisher/developer.